AntoninGranados/AntoninGranados.github.io/projects/cloth_dl.md

 <a id="week-13-10-2025"></a>
 ## Week 13/10/2025
 I started the week by trying to compile [ARCSim](#arcsim), but it uses some old dependencies and relies on Python 2.
 So it was very hard (maybe impossible) to compile on my MacBook M3.
-I also tried on the school computers (GPUs) that run on Linux, but I also had no luck as I did not find a way to install Python 2.
+I also tried on the school computers (GPUs) that run on Linux, but I had no luck as I did not find a way to install Python 2.

 I then looked into [Taichi](https://www.taichi-lang.org), but I wanted something that could do simulations "out of the box" (like ARCSim, which simply uses JSON to describe the scenes).

 I then tried the [SOFA framework](https://www.sofa-framework.org) and even though I had a bit of trouble compiling it, I managed to make it work on my computer.
 It uses XML to describe the scenes and can also work entirely through its Python interface (describe the scene + run the simulation).
-It also has a graphical interface (this is why I had some issues) which is useful but not strictly needed for my needs.
-It can simulate a wide variety of material - from cloth to rigid bodies - so if we want to expand our field during the year, I will be able to use the same framework.
+It also has a graphical interface (this is why I had some issues), which is useful but not strictly needed for my needs.
+It can simulate a wide variety of materials — from cloth to rigid bodies — so if we want to expand our field during the year, I will be able to use the same framework.

 <img src="/assets/imgs/projects/cloth_dl/sofa_demo.png" alt="SOFA demo" width="50%"><a id="sofa_demo"></a>

-### Biliography
+### Bibliography
 1. **Adaptive Anisotropic Remeshing for Cloth Simulation**<a id="arcsim"></a>, R. Narain, A. Samii, and J. F. O'Brien, _ACM Transactions on Graphics_, _Proceedings of ACM SIGGRAPH Asia 2012_, 2012, [[HTML Berkley](http://graphics.berkeley.edu/resources/ARCSim/)]
 2. **Folding and Crumpling Adaptive Sheets**, R. Narain, T. Pfaff, and J. F. O'Brien, _ACM Transactions on Graphics_, _Proceedings of ACM SIGGRAPH_, 2013, [[HTML Berkley](http://graphics.berkeley.edu/resources/ARCSim/)]